Pairadux/Muxly/README.md

-# Tmux-Sessionizer (tms)
+# muxly

 A lightweight CLI for handling TMUX sessions with ease!

 ## What is this?

-Tmux Sessionizer is a highly configurable Tmux Session Manager based on ThePrimeagen's tmux-sessionizer script.
+muxly is a highly configurable Tmux Session Manager based on ThePrimeagen's tmux-sessionizer script.
 It provides an intuitive interface for creating, managing, and switching between tmux sessions with pre-defined layouts and intelligent directory scanning.

 ## Features